The top 5 common injuries caused by industrial accidents are:

 - Oxygen deficiencies

-These accidents can cause more serious injuries than a person might initially realize.
+The leading cause of work-related injuries and illnesses requiring time away from work in the most recently reported year, according to recent data was exposure to hazardous substances or environments.
+Hazardous exposure can cause more serious injuries than a person might initially realize.
 There could be long-lasting lung and organ failure due to hazardous substance exposure.
-For this reason, it is always important to wear proper ventilating masks.

 Next, repetitive motion injuries and non-impact injuries are also common in industrial environments.
 These types of injuries are seen through stress, strains, back and leg injuries, and wrist and shoulder injuries.
 These injuries get worse and worse over time and, in most instances, will require surgery.